 - Updated list of records that must be maintained based on changes elsewhere in the rule. - Eliminated specific requirement about where records must be maintained.
-Clarified that records only need to be made available for inspection upon request. - Eliminated requirement that permanent closure records must be maintained since such records must already be submitted to Ecology. - Added requirement that records must be transferred upon changes in ownership or operation.
+Clarified that records only need to be made readily available for inspection upon request. - Eliminated requirement that decommissioning records must be maintained since such records must already be submitted to Ecology upon permanent closure or change-in-service. - Added requirement that records must be transferred upon changes in ownership or operation.